 And do the fines hurt the companies or their shareholders?
 Not a lot, I suspect.
 Thames Water's £20m fine was pretty small beer compared with its annual profits of around £750m.

 I conclude, therefore, that fines and other ex post regulation have relatively little deterrent effect on those who are not naturally inclined to comply with sensible regulation.
 It is vital, therefore, that important regulations are backed up by effective quality management - and strong inspection and enforcement regimes.
 This is often the case, of course - think Nuclear and Aviation industries.
 But there are plenty of areas where powerful lobbies have persuaded politicians to 'reduce red tape' and introduce 'light touch regulation'.
-There is often much to be said for this - see the Deregulation pages of this website - but it can be taken far too far - and was a major factor in the development of the 2008 financial crisis.
+There is often much to be said for this - see the 'Getting the Balance Right' section of this website, accessible via the homepage.
+But it can be taken far too far - and was a major factor in the development of the 2008 financial crisis.
 More detail follows ...

 Recent regulatory failures certainly seem to point to the need for ex ante intervention rather than ex post punishment in many environments.